sakaki-/gentoo-on-b3/README.md

 ```
 and your machine will cleanly restart back into your existing (Excito) system off the hard drive.
 At this point, you can remove the USB key if you like.
 You can then, at any later time, simply repeat the 'power up with USB key inserted and button pressed' process to come back into Gentoo - any changes you made will still be present on the USB key.

-Also, please note that there is no handler bound to the rear-button press events in the shipped system, so if you want to power off cleanly, issue:
+Also, please note that there is no handler bound to the rear-button press events in the shipped system, so if you want to power off cleanly (rather than rebooting), issue:
 ```
 b3 ~ # shutdown -P now
 ```